Children replay what they experience in their daily life and environment. Infact, how children play helps develop role models and role plays.

 For this purpose, however, parents need to exemplify the role models to their children that they want to realize.

-If parents do not want their own children to live traditional role models in their lives, they should show them in their daily lives that the mother does not have to organize the household alone and that no father has to spend more time at work than with his children.
+If parents do not want their children to live traditional role models in their lives, they should show them daily that the mother does not have to organize the household alone and that no father has to spend more time at work than with his children.

 Of course, children experience traditional norms, not only at home.